matthew-kearney/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+         Remembers the login credentials to allow authetification for the ammount of time the session runs for.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+         Hashes the password so that when the password is stored in the DB the hash password appears in the DB not the actuall users personal password

 - [ ] What does bcrypt do to slow down attackers?

+        Its a slow algorithm so its prevents hackers from hashing large amounts of passwords at a time because bcrypt runs slow

 - [ ] What are the three parts of the JSON Web Token?

+        Header, payload, and signature

 ## Minimum Viable Product